Jump to navigation

 Q: What forms do I need to fill out to complete the processing of my claim?

-A: You must complete, sign, and return the Verification of Personal Information, Form UIB-1 before any benefits will be paid.
+A: You must complete, sign, and return the Verification of Personal Information form before any benefits will be paid.
 If you are required to complete any other forms, you will be instructed to do so.

 Q: What should I expect after filing a claim?